Panoptic-Biomedical-Imaging-Lab/panoptic-biomedical-imaging-lab.github.io/content/_index.md

       title: "Panoptic Biomedical Imaging Lab"
       subtitle: "University of Ulsan"
       text: |-
-        **Artificial Intelligence and Computational Imaging for Biomedical Applications**
+        **Artificial Intelligence and Computational Imaging

-        We develop artificial intelligence and computational imaging methods to understand biomedical structures and physiological characteristics from facial, retinal, OCT, and medical images.
+        for Biomedical Applications**

-        Our research combines biomedical image analysis, deep learning, multimodal artificial intelligence, and clinically meaningful
+        We develop artificial intelligence and computational imaging methods for analyzing facial, retinal, OCT, and medical images.

-        quantitative imaging.
+        Our goal is to develop quantitative and interpretable imaging technologies for biomedical and clinical applications.
     design:
       columns: '1'
       background: